 - Unlawful eavesdropping or surveillance (but parents can eavesdrop or record their own child's conversations - see GA Code 16-11-66 sub-section (d))

 - Identification of a minor as the individual in an obscene depiction

 - Transmission of photography or video depicting nudity or sexually explicit conduct of an adult

 - Aggravated identity fraud.

 The Georgia Criminal Justice Coordinating Council assists eligible victims of crimes with medical, funeral, crime scene clean-up and mental health counseling expenses.
-Here is a link to their application for financial assistance.
 In addition, if applicable, victims may also apply for lost wages or loss of support benefits.
+Here is a link to submit an application for financial assistance.